All Episodes

 Yeah, it's incredible.

-Sundays is the only human-grade air-dried dog food on the market.
+Sundaise is the only human-grade air-dried dog food on the market.

-Air drying combines the best of cooked and raw approaches.
+Air-drying combines the best of cooked and raw approaches.

-Sunday's unique air-drying process includes a kill step, which kills pathogens.
+But better than raw, Sundays' unique air-drying process includes a kill step, which kills pathogens.

-So, unlike raw dog food, there's no food safety or handling risk with Sundays.
+So unlike raw dog food, there's no food safety or handling risk with Sundays.

-And Sundays has no artificial binders, synthetic attitudes, attitudes.
+And Sundays has no artificial binders, synthetic attitudes, attitudes, synthetic additives is what that says.

 I feel like the world is filled with synthetic dogs.

-Synthetic attitude.
+Synthetic attitudes.

 Wow, ever more so.

-But in this case, you won't find it in Sunday's dog food.
+But in this case, you won't find it in Sundays dog food.

 You also won't find other garbage.

-All of Sunday's ingredients are easy to pronounce and healthy for dogs to eat.
+All of Sundays' ingredients are easy to pronounce and healthy for dogs to eat.

 It's far better for your dog than standard dry dog food, and apparently it's delicious.

-I don't need to say apparently, I've tried it.
+I don't need to say apparently.

-Even Fairfax, our epic tabby likes it.
+Even Fairfax, our epic tabby, likes it.

 And I, that's me, says it's not bad also.